xXsoulshockerXx/soulshockers_coding_data/README.md

 - Files
 - Working with IF Statements

-## Examples
+## Python Examples

 To further hone in on your skills and to advance, we will walk you through on how to format your code.
 We will also go through practice examples.

 - Sending Basic Emails with Python
-- Random Word Generation and Dictionary Look Up
+- Secret Password Generator
+- Rock, Paper, Scissors Game